 - Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Never use a vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can lead to more damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can lead to extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet when possible.
+- Carpets: Avoid walking or tracking on carpet if possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by mold, storm, water, fire or other disaster, Call Paul!